-680.2.1.1 Slalom

-Slalom poles must be coloured red or blue.
+680.2.1.1 Slalom Slalom poles must be coloured red or blue.
 The turning pole must be a flex-pole.

-680.2.1.2 Giant Slalom and Super-G In Giant Slalom and Super-G two pairs of slalom poles are used, each pair carrying a gate papel between them.
-The gate papels should be fixed or carrying a gate panel between them.
+680.2.1.2 Giant Slalom and Super-G

+In Giant Slalom and Super-G two pairs of slalom poles are used, each pair carrying a gate panel between them.
 The gate panels should be fixed or tied so they should tear or break away from one pole.
 The turning pole(s) must be flex-pole(s).

-680.2.2 FIS Specifications for Flex Poles

-All further details in regard to construction and functioning of the flex poles are regulated in the valid FIS Specifications for flex poles.
+680.2.2 FIS Specifications for Flex Poles All further details in regard to construction and functioning of the flex poles are regulated in the valid FIS Specifications for flex poles.